Representational Alignment Supports Effective Machine Teaching: RQ3: Can we match teachers and students to improve outcomes?

 \subsection{Setup}

 \textbf{Student and teacher pools.} We focus on our \textit{simple-features} setting and extend our dyad (single teacher, single student) setting to simulated \textit{pools} of teachers and students over our same $6 \times 6$ grid.
-Here, we consider row-based labels (a new $f$).
-We include generalization experiments to the \textit{salient-dinos} setting in Appendix ~\ref{dinos-matching generalization}.
-We explore two different pools of students and teachers: (i) unstructured pools spanning a range of representational alignments and error rates, and (ii) clustered sets of students and teachers.
-For the latter, we construct a generative model over student-teacher populations wherein we have a set of clusters, with a fixed number of students per cluster share similar representations.
-We sample one similar teacher from each cluster with some error rate (sampled from a uniform distribution over $0$ to $0.5$).
-We then deliberately downsample from the available teachers to simulate the case where some students are representationally distinct from the other students and available pool of teachers.
-Additional details are included in Appendix \ref{classroom-pools}.
-For each experiment, we sample $10$ different teacher pools.
+We design two different pools of students and teachers (unstructured and structured).
+We include pool construction and generalization experiments to the \textit{salient-dinos} setting in Appendix ~\ref{classroom-pool-construction} and ~\ref{dinos-matching generalization}.

-\textbf{Matching procedures.} We propose to match students using our utility curve to estimate their accuracy.
-That is, we compute the representational alignment between a student and teacher and index into a bucketed version of the utility curve\footnote{We recompute the curve by also averaging over samples of corrupted students as our first utility curve was constructed for dyad setting wherein the student's grid was never corrupted (see Appendix \ref{classroom-utility-curve}).} that we construct in Section \ref{simulations} using both the representational alignment and teacher's expected error rate (which we assume we have access to).
-The resulting performance provides an expected performance that we anticipate the student may attain if paired in a classroom with that teacher.
+\textbf{Matching procedures.} We propose matching students using our utility curve to estimate their accuracy (\textbf{Grade-Match (Ours)}).
+We compute the representational alignment between a student and teacher and index into a bucketed version of the utility curve\footnote{We recompute the curve by also averaging over samples of corrupted students as our first utility curve was constructed for dyad setting wherein the student's grid was never corrupted (see Appendix \ref{classroom-utility-curve}).} that we construct in Section \ref{simulations} using both the representational alignment and teacher's expected error rate (which we assume we have access to).
+The resulting metric is the student’s expected performance under a specific teacher and classroom.
 We iterate over all teachers for each student and select the teacher who helps the student achieve the highest expected performance.
-We refer to this method as \textbf{Ours}.
+We consider \textit{three baselines}: (i) \textbf{Random} matching of students to teachers, (ii) \textbf{MOOC} which matches all students to the lowest error rate teacher, and (iii) \textbf{Optimal} wherein we use a brute force-search to match students to the highest attainable accuracy, giving an indication of the upper limit of performance that a matching algorithm could possibly achieve.
+Gaps between (ii) and (iii) further drive home the importance of going beyond teacher accuracy when pairing students to teachers.